ClimateImpactLab/impax/README.rst

         i.      go to https://readthedocs.io and sign in/sign up with github.
-                Same deal - make sure readthedocs has access to your github account and ].
+                Same deal - make sure readthedocs has access to your github account and ClimateImpactLab.
-        ii.     click 'Import a project', go to ], and refresh. iii.    click the '+' icon next to
+        ii.     click 'Import a project', go to ClimateImpactLab, and refresh. iii.    click the '+' icon next to ClimateImpactLab/impax.
-                ]/impax.
 Pick a name for your
                 project.
-The name has to be globally unique (not just within the ]), so if you chose something with a common name you may have to rename the docs. iv.     go to the settings page for your new docs site, and navigate to the 'advanced settings' tab. add `requirements_rtd.txt` to the "requirements file" field.
+The name has to be globally unique (not just within the ClimateImpactLab), so if you chose something with a common name you may have to rename the docs. iv.     go to the settings page for your new docs site, and navigate to the 'advanced settings' tab. add `requirements_rtd.txt` to the "requirements file" field.